My Week in Books – 3rd November 2024

 On What Cathy Read Next last week

-Tuesday – This week’s Top Ten Tuesday topic was Planes, Trains and Automobiles/Books Featuring Travel.
+Tuesday – This week’s Top Ten Tuesday topic was How My Reading Habits Have Changed Over Time.

 Wednesday – As always WWW Wednesday is a weekly opportunity to share what I’ve just read, what I’m currently reading and what I plan to read next… and to take a peek at what others are reading.